 How to Find an Inverse Trig Function

+The trig functions all have inverses, but only under special conditions — you have to restrict the domain values.
 Not all functions have inverses, and not all inverses are easy to determine.
-Here are some useful methods for finding inverses of basic algebraic functions.
+Here's a nice method for finding inverses of basic algebraic functions.

 The most efficient method for finding an inverse function for a given one-to-one function involves the following steps: